merterun/portfolio/README.md

 Hi there,

-This Portfolio is a compilation of all the Data Science and Data Analysis projects I conducted for educational purposes, self-learning,  hobby and professional purposes.
+This Portfolio is a compilation of Data Science projects I conducted.

 Updated on a regular basis.